 Old Dominion University

-Review of applications will begin January 15, 2013 and will continue until the position is filled.
-Anticipated start date is July 25, 2013.
+Review of applications will begin March 15, 2013 and will continue until the position is filled.
+The anticipated, but negotiable, start date is July 25, 2013.
 A highly competitive salary commensurate with rank and experience is offered, with a start-up package available to support a continued program of research.
 Further information about the School of Nursing is available online at http://hs.odu.edu/nursing/.

 Old Dominion University is an equal opportunity, affirmative action institution that requires compliance with the Immigration Reform and Control Act of 1986.